Foster Carers are very important to Moving Paws Inc.

 Moving Paws requires dedicated full time/long term carers to assist with senior and special needs dogs.
 Our carers are required to have 100% commitment in the training and rehabilitation of the dogs in their care.
 Moving Paws dogs are also to be inside dogs.
-We are currently looking only to recruit new carers in the vicinity of Mount Barker and the eastern suburbs of Adelaide due to balancing co-ordination and the location of our partner vet clinics.
+We are currently looking to recruit new carers who are willing to travel to our vet partners – most importantly happy to travel to Mount Barker or Glenelg.

 Becoming a Foster Parent—Are You Ready?